 The retention and reproduction steps of Albert Bandura’s social learning theory resembles cognitive concepts.
 Paying attention to the model’s behavior is typical of a behavioral learning theory social role, the first step of observing before they imitate.

 What are the Two Types of Social Learning?

 The Social Learning Theory combines or acts as a bridge between two types of learning theories.
 Behavioral learning believes that learning is based on how the individual responds to environmental stimuli.
-Cognitive learning, however, assumes that psychological factors determine to learn.
+Cognitive learning, places more weight on the idea that psychological factors determine learning ability.

 Behaviorism is the traditional theory social learning models use to explain the way people learn.
 It was assumed behavior is learned when a person observes the behavior of someone, the model, and then replicate it.
 The theory is based on external stimulus-response to the environment but does not consider internal human behavior.